snakers4/ds_bowl_2018/README.md

 Unless you use this exact command (with --shm-size flag) (you can change ports and mounted volumes, of course), then the PyTorch generators **WILL NOT WORK**.

-- nvidia-docker 2: `docker run --runtime=nvidia -e NVIDIA_VISIBLE_DEVICES=all -it -v /path/to/cloned/repository:/home/keras/notebook -p 8888:8888 -p 6006:6006  --shm-size 8G aveysov`
+- nvidia-docker 2: `docker run --runtime=nvidia -e NVIDIA_VISIBLE_DEVICES=all -it -v /path/to/cloned/repository:/home/keras/notebook -p 8888:8888 -p 6006:6006  --shm-size 16G bowl_image`
 - nvidia-docker: `nvidia-docker -it -v /path/to/cloned/repository:/home/keras/notebook -p 8888:8888 -p 6006:6006  --shm-size 8G aveysov`